Closed court, suppression and non-publication orders

 • Child Protection (Offenders Prohibition Orders) Act 2004, s 18.

-• Children (Criminal Proceedings) Act 1987, s 15A prohibits the publication or broadcast of the names of children involved as offenders, witnesses, or brothers and sisters of child victims in criminal proceedings (see below).
+• Children (Criminal Proceedings) Act 1987, s 15A prohibits the publication or broadcast of the names of children involved as offenders, witnesses, or siblings of child victims in criminal proceedings (see below).

 • Crimes Act 1900, s 578A prohibits the publication of matters identifying a complainant in proceedings in respect of a prescribed sexual offence.
 As to publication, once proceedings are finalised see: ss 578A(4)(a)–(f) and 578A(3).